GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 The test exception was sent.
 Find it here: https://airbrake.io/locate/00054e1b-5288-186b-045b-123456789000
 ```

-If the integration was configured properly, you should see a confirmation that a test exception was generated and sent to `Airbrake.io`.
-Click the provided link or login to your `Airbrake.io` dashboard to see the newly generated exception report under your project's `Errors` page.
+If the integration was configured properly, you should see a confirmation that a test exception was generated and sent to `Airbrake`.
+Click the provided link or login to your `Airbrake` dashboard to see the newly generated exception report under your project's `Errors` page.

 #### Controller Helpers